to1dev/tengu-docs/src/pages/legal/privacy.md

 - All core features of Tengu are executed entirely on your local machine.
 - We do not collect, transmit, or store any private keys, mnemonic phrases, wallet information, or on-chain data.
-- Sensitive data (e.g., keys and mnemonics) is stored locally and protected using AES encryption.
+- Sensitive data (e.g., keys and mnemonics) is stored locally and protected using XSalsa20/Poly1305 encryption.

 ### 2. Network Access & Blockchain Data